Some of these things are well-known if you’ve listened to my podcasts for any length of time.

-My inner circle is smaller than it’s ever been because most of the old men in my life died.
+My inner circle is smaller than it’s ever been because the old men in my life died.
 I prefer fewer, but deeper relationships.
 I hate crowds.
 My wife and my son are my closest confidants.
 They’re without peer for me.
 I don’t rely on anybody else nearly as much because they are safe, and honest with me.
 They want my best outcome.
 With age comes a tightening of the circle and I’m good with it.

 There are 9 people who are the most important to me.
 They’re members of my immediate family, including 5 grandchildren.

 One of the biggest lessons I’ve learned in recent years is “who you surround yourself with matters.”
 For me, it’s also been a lesson in the negative side of that.
 Be careful who you allow into your inner circle.
 The wrong person can do extensive damage.
 Be on guard.